Dan Moss: Career

-Moss began his career with Burnley, joining Millwall in 2019, where he was captain of the under-23 team before moving on loan to Yeovil Town in August 2021.
+Moss began his career with Burnley and signed a two-year scholarship with the club in the summer of 2017.
+In March 2019, it was announced that he would not be offered a professional deal or scholarship extension and he subsequently joined Northern Premier League Premier Division side Lancaster City on a work experience loan.
+He joined Millwall in 2019, where he was captain of the under-23 team before moving on loan to Yeovil Town in August 2021.
 He returned from his loan in January 2022, before moving to Leyton Orient on loan later that month.

 On 23 May 2022, Moss agreed to join National League club Woking on a free transfer, signing a two-year deal upon the expiration of his Millwall contract.

+He scored his first ever professional goal on his 110th appearance for the club in a 1–1 draw with York City.

+On 12 June 2025, it was announced that Moss would be leaving the club following the expiry of his contract.

+The following day he completed a move to fellow National League side Rochdale on a one-year contract.